-7. Uniform assistance
+9. Uniform assistance

-The school holds second-hand school uniforms in the school office for parents to access; access to these uniforms is available upon request.
+The school holds second-hand school uniforms in the school office for parents to access; access to these uniforms is available upon request or via the school's platform for ordering donated items (Uniformd).
 Parents are invited to donate their child's uniform when they no longer need it.

-8. Non-compliance
+10.Non-compliance